Troglodyne-Internet-Widgets/tCMS/Readme.md

 It is strongly suggested that you chmod everything but the run/ directory to be 0700, particularly in a shared environment.

 It also sets up the mailserver and DNS for you.

+You should add the pdns group to the user you use to run tCMS, so that the zone management features will work.

 A Dockerfile and deployment scripts are provided for your convenience in building/running containers based on this:
 ```